gimpyestrada/gofile/DRAG_DROP_UPLOADER_README.md

 pip install tkinterdnd2
 ```

-### "Failed to connect to Gofile" or "Failed to connect to Buzzheavier"
+### "Failed to connect to Gofile", "Failed to connect to Buzzheavier", or "Failed to connect to Pixeldrain"
-Check your `config.json` file and ensure all API credentials are valid.
-The app will still work if at least one host connects successfully.
+Check your `config.json` file and ensure all API credentials are valid for the hosts you want to use.
+The app will work if at least one host connects successfully.

 ### "Could not parse APK filename"
 Ensure your APK follows the naming convention: